-My life was shaped by a violent, dysfunctional family, poor education, mental illness as a teenager and social exclusion as a result.
+My life was shaped by a violent, dysfunctional family, poor education due to bullying and struggling to learn, mental illness as a teenager and social exclusion as a result.
 I never settled into a career, not having any qualifications.
 Whilst having a young family I went to college part-time, gaining several qualifications and became a Mature Students Officer.
 I later became a victim of domestic violence which was to become another milestone in shaping my life.
-I started work in further education, supporting and teaching marginalised groups.
+I started work in further education as a facilitator and lecturer, supporting and teaching marginalised groups and young offenders.

-In 2008, whilst being on the committee of a local transition towns group, I discovered permaculture.
+In 2009, whilst being on the committee of a local transition towns group, I discovered permaculture.
 Being part of this group was a step towards a more sustainable way of life.
-In 2010 I became redundant.
+In 2010 I was made redundant from my further education role.
 This lead to a change in paradigm and in 2011, whilst still living in Hertfordshire, my husband and I bought a small plot of land in Devon.
 Here we developed our land-based skills and started to put into practice the theory of permaculture.

 I attended my first permaculture course in Brighton in 2012.
-I took my Permaculture Design Certificate (PDC), in 2013 with Aranya at Ourganics in Devon.
+I took my Permaculture Design Certificate (PDC), in July 2013 with Aranya at Ourganics in Devon.
 My group experience led me to want to learn more about social Permaculture.
-I started my Diploma In Applied Permaculture Design at the end of that year and booked on my first social permaculture course in 2014.
+I started my Diploma In Applied Permaculture Design in October 2013 and attended my first social permaculture course in November 2013.

 In 2015 to 2020, I spent 5 years teaching permaculture and living off-grid in North West Devon, running a LAND (Learning and Network Demonstration), learner project and plant nursery called Wishtree.
 This was an experimental, small holding project, demonstrating applied permaculture design.